agorlov/javascript-blowfish/README.md

 ### _trimZeros()_ method no more required for new encrypted data

 The padding method has been changed.
-Now the algorithm pad with 0x80 followed by zero bytes (OneAndZeroes Padding).
+Now the algorithm pad with 0x80 followed by 0x00 bytes (OneAndZeroes Padding).
 The padding data is automatically stripped off when decrypting so you "do not" need to use _trimZeros()_ on decrypted data.
 Use _trimZeros()_ only to decrypt previously encrypted data before this change.